FireWaveX/AnimeKeeper/README.md

 - create a new type of user : the mods.
 They will have the right to delete or update some animes / manga.
 - add a reputation system, if a user has been on the app for some time and has good level of reputation, he will be upgraded to the mod status
 - add a "news" section, admin and mods can add some news (link to tweets, facebook posts, links, images, ...)

+# fair use

+"Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
+Fair use is a use permitted by copyright statute that might otherwise be infringing.
+Non-profit, educational or personal use tips the balance in favor of fair use."